-HAP MI Health Link uses the HEDIS® tool each year as one of the ways to help make sure that the members are getting the preventive screening and services needed with the intent of keeping our members healthy and/or assist in the identification of potential health problems early.
-The HEDIS® results are reported annually to NCQA and CMS.
-The oversight and auditing by an NCQA accredited third party vendor follows the HEDIS® Technical Specifications.
-HAP utilizes NCQA certified HEDIS® software to prepare and submit HEDIS® annually.
-HEDIS® results are reviewed at the CQMC annually.
+HEDIS[®] measures are collected, reported, and analyzed to determine the quality of care delivered by HAP Empowered.
+HAP MI Health Link uses the HEDIS[®] tool each year as one of the ways to help make sure that the members are getting the preventive screening and services needed with the intent of keeping our members healthy and/or assist in the identification of potential health problems early.
+The HEDIS[®] results are reported annually to NCQA, MDHHS and CMS.
+The oversight and auditing by an NCQA accredited third party vendor follows the HEDIS[®] Technical Specifications.
+HAP utilizes NCQA certified HEDIS[®] software to prepare and submit HEDIS[®] annually.
+HEDIS[®] results are reviewed at the CQMC annually.
+The results are compared to NCQA benchmarks as well as internal goals.
+The CQMC reviews the results and recommends methods and projects to improve the outcomes.
+These results are also shared with the network PCPs.